shrff/gutenberg/docs/data/data-core-editor.md

 *Returns*

-An array of all shared blocks.
+An array of all saved blocks.

 ### getStateBeforeOptimisticTransaction